 If you’re making a visit to Sam Poh Tong, you will pass by Ling Sen Tong Temple first!
 And this temple is hard to miss with its typical bright Taoist colors!

-The temple is small but it has a large open-air courtyard with statues and murals of various Taoist religious figures.
+The temple is small (with no large prayer hall in a cave like other cave temples), but it has a large open-air courtyard with statues and murals of various Taoist religious figures.

 Because of their proximity to each other, you should combine a visit to Ling Sen Tong Temple together with a visit to Sam Poh Tong!